 During UvA Matching you will take part in the study programme of the Bachelor’s in Communication Science.
 This includes attending lectures and reviewing course materials.
 You will finish UvA Matching with a test.
 You will then receive personal advice on the basis of your test results.
 This will help you determine whether this study programme is a good fit for you and whether you have the motivation and study skills to start the programme in September.

-After enrolling for the Bachelor’s programme in Communication Science in Studielink, you will automatically receive an email with an invitation to register for UvA Matching.
+After enrolling for the Bachelor’s programme in Communication Science in Studielink, you will need to register for UvA Matching through your personal Enrolment Checklist.
 Make sure to pay close attention to the registration deadline.

 UvA Matching Communication Science consists of a teaching day and a test day.
 The teaching day takes place on campus.
 You will attend a lecture and a tutorial.
 The days following the lecture day you will work on assignments and study for the test independently.
 On Friday you will take the test online, while you are at home.
 Beforehand, we will communicate a specific time slot to you, during which you can take the test.
 You should expect to spend about 28 hours on UvA Matching (including teaching day and test day).